microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 ![Read all lines after random edits](read.png)

-TA DA, we found the achilles heel of Piece Tree.
+TA DA, we found the achilles heel of piece tree.
 A large file, with 1000s of edits, will lead to thousands or tens of thousands of nodes.
-Even though looking up a line is `O(log N)`, where `N` is the number of nodes, that is significantly more than `O(1)` which the Line Array enjoyed.
+Even though looking up a line is `O(log N)`, where `N` is the number of nodes, that is significantly more than `O(1)` which the line array enjoyed.

 Having thousands of edits is relatively rare.
 You might get there after replacing a commonly occurring sequence of characters in a large file.
 Also, we are talking about microseconds for each `getLineContent` call.
 It is not something we are concerned about at this time.
 Most of `getLineContent` calls are from View Rendering and Tokenizer, and the post processes of line contents are much more time consuming.
 DOM construction and rendering or tokenization of a view port usually takes tens of milliseconds, in which `getLineContent` only accounts for less than 1%.
-Nevertheless we are considering eventually implementing a *normalization* step, where we would recreate buffers and nodes if certain conditions such as a high number of nodes are met.
+Nevertheless we are considering eventually implementing a normalization step, where we would recreate buffers and nodes if certain conditions such as a high number of nodes are met.

 ## Conclusion and Gotchas

-Piece Tree outperforms Line Array in most scenarios, with the exception of line based lookup, which was to be expected.
+Piece tree outperforms line array in most scenarios, with the exception of line based lookup, which was to be expected.

 ### Lessons learned

 * The most important lesson this reimplementation taught me is to **always do real world profiling**.
-Every time I found that my assumptions about which methods would be hot did not match the reality, For example, when I started the Piece Tree implementation I focused a lot on tuning the three atomic operations `insert`, `delete` and `search`.
+Every time I found that my assumptions about which methods would be hot did not match the reality, For example, when I started the piece tree implementation I focused a lot on tuning the three atomic operations `insert`, `delete` and `search`.
 But when I integrated it in VSCode, none of those optimizations mattered.
 The hottest method was `getLineContent`.
 * **Dealing with `CRLF` or mixed line breaks sequences is a programmer's nightmare**.
 For every modification, we need to check if it splits a CRLF sequence, or if it creates a new CRLF sequence.
 Dealing with all the possible cases, in the context of a tree took several attempts until I had a solution that was correct and fast.
 * **GC can easily eat your CPU time**.
 Our text model used to have the assumption that the buffer is stored in an array.
 So we frequently use `getLineContent` even though sometimes it's unnecessary.
 Say we just want to know the char code of the first character of a line, we used a `getLineContent` first and then run `charCodeAt`.
-With Piece Tree, `getLineContent` creates a substring and after checking the char code, the line substring is thrown away immediately.
+With piece tree, `getLineContent` creates a substring and after checking the char code, the line substring is thrown away immediately.
 This is wasteful and we are working on adopting better suited methods.

-### Why not Native?
+### Why not native?

 I promised at the beginning that I would get back to this question.

 **TL;DR**: We tried.
 It didn't work out for us.

 We built a text buffer implementation in C++ and used native node module bindings to integrate it in VS Code.
 The text buffer is a popular component in VS Code and thus many calls were being made to the text buffer.
 When both the caller and the implementation were written in JavaScript, V8 was able to inline many of these calls.
-With a native text buffer, they are *JavaScript <=> C++* round trips.
-There were so many of them that they were slowing down everything.
+With a native text buffer, there are **JavaScript <=> C++** round trips.
+There were so many of them that they were slowing everything down.

-For example, the Toggle Line Comment command is implemented by looping through all the selected lines, and analyzing them one-by-one.
+For example, the VS Code **Toggle Line Comment** command is implemented by looping through all the selected lines, and analyzing them one-by-one.
 This logic is written in JavaScript, and will invoke `TextBuffer.getLineContent` for each line.
 For each call, we end up crossing the C++/JavaScript boundary, and we have to return a JavaScript `string` in order to respect the API that all of our code is built on top of.

 Our options are simple.
 In C++, we either allocate a new JavaScript `string` on each call to `getLineContent` which implies copying the actual string bytes around, or we leverage V8's `SlicedString` or `ConsString` types.
 However, we can use V8's string types only if our underlying storage is also using V8's strings.
 Unfortunately, V8's strings are not multi-thread safe.